Learn to blanch vegetables for dehydrating or freezing with these easy step by step directions for three different ways to blanch vegetables.

 Directions:

-- Place a small batch of vegetables in the boiling water for the recommended time - don't start time until the water has come back to a boil.
+3. Place a small batch of peeled vegetables in the boiling water for the recommended time – don’t start time until the water has come back to a boil.

-- After the allotted time, promptly submerge the vegetable pieces in a cold water bath using the slotted spoon.
+4. After the allotted time, promptly submerge the vegetable pieces in a cold water bath using the slotted spoon or colander.
 Change water frequently or use cold running water or ice water.
 If ice is used, about one pound of ice for each pound of vegetable is needed.
 Cooling vegetables should take the same amount of time as blanching.

-- Once the blanched vegetables are cooled, remove them from the ice water and place them on a clean kitchen towel to pat dry.
-If you plan to dehydrate the food, remove as much water as possible.
+5. Once the blanched vegetables are cooled, remove them from the ice water and place them on a clean kitchen towel to pat dry.
+Remove as much water as possible if you plan to dehydrate the food.
 Leaving extra water on the food will extend the drying time.
 If you plan on freezing, place in single layers on trays, flash freeze, then store in airtight containment for the freezer.

 Steam Blanching

 Heating in steam is an alternative to water bath blanching and is even recommended for a few vegetables.
-Try this method for broccoli, pumpkin, sweet potatoes, and winter squash, which will help them keep their texture better.
-Steam blanching is not quicker than boiling water blanching, in fact, takes about 1½ times longer to get the vegetables to the proper state.
+Try this method for broccoli, pumpkin, sweet potatoes, and winter squash to help them keep their texture better.
+Steam blanching is not quicker than boiling water blanching takes about 1½ times longer to get the vegetables to the proper state.

-To steam blanch, use any pot with a tight lid that has a basket that will hold the food at least one inch above the boiling water in the pot.
+To steam blanch, use any pot with a tight lid with a basket that will hold the food at least one inch above the boiling water.
 It only takes an inch or two of water in the pot to make steam.
-Bring the water to a boil and monitor it after each batch to make sure your pot does not go dry.
+Bring the water to a boil and monitor it after each batch to ensure your pot does not dry.

 Put the vegetables in the basket in a single layer so that steam reaches all parts quickly.
 Cover the pot and keep the heat high.
 Start counting steaming time as soon as the lid is on.
 Try one of these kitchen hack alternatives if you do not have a steamer basket.